puppykitten/ctf/sftp/README.md

   }
 ```

-The binary doesn't contain any obfuscation, nothing particularly interesting about the reversing process... except for a couple things.
+The binary doesn't contain any obfuscation, it is a regular dynamically linked ELF with the usual mitigations... except for full RELRO!
+This being a CTF, we can assume that a GOT overwrite will be our way to go eventually.
 But before we get there, we have to get past the authentication.

 ## Password Based Authentication